 Bayesian Analysis on a Transient Network of Pipes

-Geothermal fluids contain more impurities than a city’s network of potable water pipes, for instance.
+Geothermal fluids contain more impurities than a city’s network of potable water pipes.
 This, combined with extreme changes in pressure and temperature, contributes to high levels of scaling and corrosion.
 Pressure decline is therefore expected to decline over time, compounded by the possibility of pressure and temperature loss in the reservoir itself.

-Bayesian analysis (or, as an alternative, frequentist maximum likelihood estimation) can offer concrete distributions of declines over time and the effects of taking certain actions, also over time.
-This is superior to the manual, point-estimates currently made by the Contact operators, and the single snapshots in time used by some research such as Poulakis et al. [9].
+Bayesian analysis (or, as an alternative, frequentist maximum likelihood estimation) can offer concrete distributions of decline over time and the effects of taking certain actions, also over time.
+This has the potential to improve on manual, point-estimates currently made by the Contact operators, and the single snapshots in time, such as used by Poulakis et al. [9].

 Research Intent